 Sophie is based in London and you can get in touch with her on email@example.com

 Peter Dhanapal founded CARE Foundation back in 2009 after a career in business.
 Peter has an incredible knowledge of the Londor community and specialises in working with families from a begging background.
 Peter began CARE Foundation working with just a handful of children but as news of his work spread, more and more people got in touch with requests for help and the impact expanded.
 Peter is always fighting for ways to help even more children.

-Leciya, a former student of CARE Foundation, finished her Master in Social Work in 2013.
+Leciya, a former student of CARE Foundation, finished her Masters in Social Work in 2013 and in 2017 completed her MPhil in the same discipline.
 After living and working for so many years with CARE Foundation she has an unbeatable knowledge of the organisation, the Londor community and the children.
-Leciya is often guilty of being the one to start the epic water fight battles.
+Leciya is responsible for all our community development programmes.